 While there’s no doubt that we will experience an initial sense of happiness and accomplishment, after a while, our joy will gradually diminish once the novelty wears off.

-Sooner or later, driving that Bentley will become mundane, or that diamond necklace will lose its luster, or your attractive mate will start getting on your nerves – in other words, the flaws get magnified.
+Sooner or later, driving that Bentley will become mundane, or that diamond necklace will lose its luster, or your attractive mate will start getting on your nerves.

 The unrealistic standards that come from a need for perfection were developed in our youth.
 Because our performance at school, extra-curricular activities and the social sphere were constantly under the magnifying glass, many of us were under a lot of pressure to perform well in all these areas.

 If we did not meet the expectations of our family, teachers or peers, we did not get their approval.
-Hence, from early on, we learned that the only way to be accepted by others was by making ‘perfect choices’ in life.
+Hence, from early on, we learned that the only way to be accepted by others was by creating a perfect life.

-A majority of the children who are exposed to such high-pressure environments grow into adults who fear the decision-making process because they are so afraid of getting it wrong (and failing).
+A majority of the children who had to meet high expectations grow into adults who fear the decision-making process, because they are so afraid of getting it wrong and failing.

 While it’s important to motivate kids to strive to do their best, what isn’t right is placing heavy demands on them to get it right every single time, and admonishing them if they make choices that lead to learning experiences.

-Here are some of the ways that we can get over our need to make the ‘perfect choice’ and get back into balance:
+Here are some guideposts that we can use to get over our need to make the “perfect choice” and get back into balance:

 1. Sometimes, you have to make wrong choices in order to make the right ones: When we try out different options, we become more self-aware by learning what works for us and what doesn’t.
 We may have to work in a 9-5 job for a couple of years to realize that we would much rather be our own boss.
 We may have to kiss a few frogs before knowing what kind of person floats our boat.
 In this way, we gain wisdom and valuable feedback.